perrochon/gb/TUTORIAL.md

 * Send cruisers to some of the other systems, or wait for the beetles to arrive.
 The cruisers will shoot down pods (or enemy cruisers) if they are in reach.

+#FAQ

+*Why can't I shoot at ships passing through a star system?
+Ships not entering/leaving a system are either way above or below in the galactic planet.
+It may look like they fly through the system, but they are way above.
+One way to tell if a Pod is in-system is to watch it's trail.
+If it's straight, it may be heading elsewhere.
+If it curves toward a planet then it's in-system.